michel-medema/chuffed-caching/README.md

 * [minimum.cpp](./chuffed/global/minimum.cpp) Minimum has been converted into a `DominanceConstraint`.
 * [table.cpp](./chuffed/global/table.cpp) Added special propagator for table constraints.
 * [mip.h](./chuffed/global/mip.h) Converted into a `CachingConstraint`.
 This propagator always exists, even though its usage needs to be enabled explicitly with a command line argument.
 (Using it with caching may not be correct, so it should not be enabled whenever caching is used.)
+* [mznlib](./chuffed/flatzinc/mznlib/) Removed the `fzn_seq_precede_chain_int.mzn` file: it is not clear what projection key should be used for these constraints, and if the file is removed, the compiler decomposes the constraints into simpler ones for which projection keys already exist.

 ## Issues